pavlovic-bojan/playwright-gherkin-allure/README.md

 The report will be available at `http://localhost:XXXX` (port will be shown in terminal).

-**Note:** On Windows systems with paths containing spaces, the framework uses a custom wrapper script (`scripts/allure-serve.js`) to ensure Allure server starts correctly.
+**Note:** On Windows systems with paths containing spaces, the framework uses a custom TypeScript wrapper script (`scripts/allure-serve.ts`) to ensure Allure server starts correctly.
 This script automatically finds the Allure JAR file and handles path escaping.
+The script is executed using `ts-node`.

 ## 📝 Test Scenarios